anjalit03/Dazzle-and-Delight/CONTRIBUTING.md

 ## Waiting for Review

 *A project maintainer will review your pull request.
-Be open to feedback, and feel free to ask questions or discuss any requested changes.*
+Be open to feedback, and feel free to ask questions or discuss any requested changes.
+Please wait patiently for a maintainer to review the changes, don't send multiple messages.*

 ---